Browser issue

 inflation

 Inflation is an increase in the general price level.
 It is often measured by the consumer price index.
-We aim to keep inflation between 1% and 3% per year.
+We aim to keep inflation between 1% and 3% per year by targeting the 2% midpoint.

 inflation indexed bonds